equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 ```

 The point is that our controller test (that should test just responses,
-correct execution, and maybe [JSON API test](http://www.eq8.eu/blogs/30-native-rspec-json-api-testing))
+correct objects gets called, and maybe [JSON API test](http://www.eq8.eu/blogs/30-native-rspec-json-api-testing))
 will still run relatively fast.

+> If you are still nervous you've missed something you can still implement one or two "smoke"
+> tests (like with Selenium interface test or [RSpec request test](https://www.relishapp.com/rspec/rspec-rails/docs/request-specs/request-spec))
+> but the point is you wont have to do it for every possibility.

 Now you may be against this and say that implementing such a Query
 Interface  for every simple controller is a waste of effort if you have just single scope or
-single Query object in your controller and to test .
+single Query object in your controller .
 Well yes it
 is, sort of.

-I write test for every query object  I create or Rails model `scope`
+Usually first I write test for every query object  or Rails model `scope` I write (
-similar `let!(...) {..}; let!(...) {..}; expect(result).to  ...` way,
+similar `let!(...) {..}; let!(...) {..}; expect(result).to  ...` way),
-but I do so so I have some TDD
+but I do it so I have some TDD
-flavor to my approach.
+flavor to my coding.
 But in reality I see it just as a temporary test
 that I'm ready to throw away once I implement this Query interface test
 if stuff gets bigger.
 Sure sometimes the project is really small and I keep this kind of
 query/scope test in place for couple of weeks/months.
 But when the day
-comes (and it comes) I extract out valuable parts of the tests to
+comes  I extract out valuable parts of the tests to
 query interface test and throw the original test away.

 The point is: Don't rely on Query object / Rails model scope tests as on